 these templates affect a person's behaviour in the present.

 individual's ability to clarify their problems and arrive at their

 A psychotherapist can work

 one-to-one with individuals or with groups of people with a similar

 problem.
 Individual meetings can take place once every week or two,

 as in CBT, or up to 5 times a week with psychoanalytic therapy.

-This site offers information about training as a psychologist, how
+Society: Information about training as a psychologist,

 the differences between psychology, psychiatry and

 psychotherapy? (the NHS website)